-- Renewal work that is scheduled but not performed when it should have been, and which has been put off for a later date (this can often be due to cost and affordability reasons) - An overall lack of investment in renewals that allows the asset to be consumed or run-down, causing increasing maintenance and replacement expenditure for future communities.
+- Renewal work that is scheduled but not performed when it should have been, and which has been put off for a later date (this can often be due to cost and affordability reasons). - An overall lack of investment in renewals that allows the asset to be consumed or run-down, causing increasing maintenance and replacement expenditure for future communities.

 Figure 9 shows there is a notable difference between planned renewals and forecast depreciation over 30 years.
 This divergence is mainly due to the long useful life and age profile of the current assets.
 Most of the wastewater assets are not due for replacement within the next 30 years.
 As new assets are constructed, it will also contribute to the divergence between renewals and depreciation.
-The new assets contribute to higher depreciation but most don't need replacing within the next 30 years with depreciation over the same time.
+The new assets contribute to higher depreciation but most don't need replacing within the next 30 years.
+While not shown here, we have compared the likely renewal requirements for 100 years with depreciation over the same time.
 This assessment shows that the gap closes in the long-run.